 Q – How do I book a flight?
 Do I need to rent a car?
 Where can I stay in Cuba?

-Q – Where can I buy skate gear in Havana?
+Q – Where can I find skateboarding in Havana?

 Q – How can I help!?